woodenbell/html-utils-package/README.md

 | `:input-file` | `<input type="file" name="" id="">` |

 # Contributions
-If you like there's any important tag/snippet missing, feel free to create a Pull Request or open an [Issue](https://github.com/woodenbell/html-utils-package/issues/new).
+If you feel like there's any important tag/snippet missing, feel free to create a Pull Request or open an [Issue](https://github.com/woodenbell/html-utils-package/issues/new).